fieserWolF/convertron3000/README.md

 [wolf@abyss-connection.de](wolf@abyss-connection.de)

 ## Changes in 1.33

-- added: image with color-clashes is saved
+- added: color-clashes can be saved as image and as json
 - bug fixes